WHAT IS A LITIGATION PARALEGAL?

 What does that mean?

-Find out everything there is to know about becoming a litigation paralegal
+Find out everything there is to know about becoming a litigation paralegal.

-3. Assist at trial.
+3. Assist at trials, arbitrations, and mediations.

 What does that mean?